Mobile Internet Users in India 2022

 The Internet has revolutionized the computer and other communications world like nothing before.
 The Internet represents one of the best and most successful examples of the benefits of sustained investment and development of Information Technology.
 We all know that the Internet today is a widespread information infrastructure.
 Each and everything is dependent upon the Internet nowadays.

 According to a study, the average Internet users in India are 627 million, which is the second-largest online market after China.
-Despite this, being large Internet users, only 25% of the population have accessed the Internet in 2015.
+Despite this, being large Internet users, only 25% of the population accessed the Internet in 2015.
 There is always a significant increase in Internet usage every year.
 In India, the gender level is most dominating in Internet usage, where Men users comprise 71% and Women users comprise 29%.

 Why people have become Internet Savvy?

 Because the increased availability of Bandwidth, cheap data plans, and increased awareness driven by many government and non-government programs, this has actually traversed the digital gap between urban and rural India.
 As a result, the perforation in rural India has increased from 9% to 25%.

 When the Indian government initiated ‘Digital India,’ the perforation on the Internet increased.
 This resulted in the country’s digital population amounting to 560 million active users.
 But at some point, this was largely dominated by many active mobile users.
 Not only are the initiatives taken by the government, but many private companies have penetrated the market.
 We all know that the top player in the telecom industry in India, Reliance Jio, provided unexpected schemes and offers to the non-users of Reliance, which was not only attractive but also sold them at a very minimal price to make sure, all the income level people could afford it.
 And also, the arrival of Jio Internet made instant traffic, with over 60% of the mobile data traffic coming from Jio services.